Cynthia Kenny

-Cynthia Kenny (born 1 May 1929) is a British painter known for her sketches, watercolours and oil paintings of the skyline, buildings and landscape in and around Wakefield.
+Cynthia Kenny (1 May 1929 – 22 April 2021) was a British painter known for her sketches, watercolours and oil paintings of the skyline, buildings and landscape in and around Wakefield.
 Cynthia's artistic talent was noticed at a young age and she went on to work at the West Riding County Architects Department.
 She studied part-time at Wakefield Art College.
-She has a particular interest in drawing what she describes as 'dwelling places' and her work provides a record of the changing city of Wakefield.
+She had a particular interest in drawing what she described as 'dwelling places' and her work provided a record of the changing city of Wakefield.
 In the early 1970s a pen and ink and watercolour drawing of Garden Street (Westgate) Wakefield was the first of a number of her works to be acquired by Wakefield Art Gallery for its permanent collection.

 In November 2004 a major retrospective of her work to date was held at Wakefield Art Gallery entitled Cynthia Kenny - Wakefield and Beyond 50 Years - A Visual Journey.

-Cynthia continues to be actively involved in the local Wakefield Community.
+Cynthia continued to be actively involved in the local Wakefield Community.
 In the mid-1980s she established the Cynthia Kenny Handwriting Competition to inspire calligraphic skills in school children.